MiaYun98/guava-api/README.md

 This project was created by Jordan Johnson, Sangmi Yun, and David Kovalchuk.

-The APIs that we used are:
+The APIs that we used for the backend processing is :

 - [Web Speech API] (https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API)